slick2/RibbitRewards-Alpha/doc/build-unix.md

 Dependencies for the GUI: Ubuntu & Debian
 -----------------------------------------

-If you want to build Bitcoin-Qt, make sure that the required packages for Qt development are installed.
-Either Qt 4 or Qt 5 are necessary to build the GUI.
+If you want to build RibbitRewards-Qt, make sure that the required packages for Qt development are installed.
+Qt 5 are necessary to build the GUI.
-If both Qt 4 and Qt 5 are installed, Qt 4 will be used.
+Always use qt5.
 Pass `--with-gui=qt5` to configure to choose Qt5.
 To build without GUI pass `--without-gui`.

-To build with Qt 4 you need the following:
+To build with Qt 5 you need the following:

-    sudo apt-get install libqt4-dev libprotobuf-dev protobuf-compiler

-For Qt 5 you need the following:

     sudo apt-get install libqt5gui5 libqt5core5a libqt5dbus5 qttools5-dev qttools5-dev-tools libprotobuf-dev protobuf-compiler